tidalcycles/vortex/README.md

 #### MacOS

 On MacOS, there are a few packages you need to install manually.
-Check your installatoin beforehand because you might already have everything you need.
+Check your installation beforehand because you might already have everything you need.
 Run these commands only if a component appear to be missing.
 You can use [brew](https://brew.sh/) to get them:
 * `brew install liblo`
 * `pip install pyqt5 --upgrade`
 * `pip install pyqt5-sip --upgrade`
 * `pip install sip --upgrade`

+## Usage

+* Run `vortex --cli` for an [IPython](https://ipython.org/) based REPL.
+* Run `vortex` for the QtScintilla experimental GUI window.